Humidity & comfort scale

 How do I find relative humidity from dew point?

-What does the comfort scale mean?
+What does the comfort scale badge mean?

 Do °C and °F inputs affect each other?